Contents

 • The estate was purchased by a naval commander, Adriaen Maertensz Block, in 1638.
 In 1641, he built Keukenhof Castle, whose grounds covered 200 hectares.

 • In 1857, the estate's owners, Baron and Baroness Van Palland, hired landscape architects Jan David Zocher and his son Louis Paul Zocher to redesign the castle gardens.
-This was done in the English style, and they still remain the foundations of Keukenhof.
+This was done in the English style, and they remain the foundations of Keukenhof.

 • The garden opened its gates to the public in 1950 and was a big hit, welcoming 236,000 visitors in its first year alone.